Table of Contents

 - Setup service:

-- Technical coordination and Metering data validation
+- Technical coordination and verification of meter readings

 - Administrative setup